Anatomy of a coalition

 -

-One or two public primitives per referenced confluence, following the same narrow-surface discipline as every other organism.
+One or two public primitives per referenced composite organism, following the same narrow-surface discipline as every other organism.

-For an example coalition containing two confluences — an intent router and a shared ledger — plus Atlas and Almanac as modules, the coalition’s own added surfaces might look like:
+For an example coalition containing two composite organisms — an intent router and a shared ledger — plus Atlas and Almanac as modules, the coalition’s own added surfaces might look like:

 | Component | Write-side primitives | Read-side primitives |